pinga-lab/tesseroid-variable-density/README.md

 Leonardo Uieda

 This paper has been accepted for publication in *Geophysical Journal International*.
+The version of record
+"*Soler, S. R., Pesce, A., Gimenez, M. E., & Uieda, L., 2019.
+Gravitational field calculation in spherical coordinates using variable densities in depth , Geophysical Journal International, doi:10.1093/gji/ggz277*" is available online at: [doi.org/10.1093/gji/ggz277](https://doi.org/10.1093/gji/ggz277)

+This repository contains the data and code used to produce all results and figures shown in the paper.
 An archived version of this repository is available at [doi.org/10.6084/m9.figshare.8239622](https://doi.org/10.6084/m9.figshare.8239622)

 We introduce a novel methodology for gravity forward modeling in spherical coordinates